Kikokusu/policybolt/README.md

 PolicyBolt is a functional SaaS application with user authentication, subscription management, project creation, and AI-powered privacy policy generation.
 Users can sign up, create projects, and generate privacy policies through an integrated n8n automation workflow.

+## 💪 Team

+### Vitor Correa
+Software developer and indie maker passionate about building tools that solve real-world problems.
+Based in the UK for the past 8 years, Vitor has developed mobile applications integrated with IoT devices across industries including healthcare, lighting, fire prevention and construction.
+Today, he’s focused on creating solutions that leverage AI and automation to simplify complex workflows and empower modern makers.

+At PolicyBolt, Vitor was involved in the entire development process, working closely with the team to build the solution end to end.
+He particularly enjoyed collaborating on the n8n workflows, where automation met creativity.

+### Ross Hughey

+### Abiola Fatunla

+### Paul Dohou

 ## 📋 Current Features

 ### ✅ **Authentication & User Management**